zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Security-Categorization.rst

 -  secp256k1 with a Go bridge (https://github.com/obscuren/secp256k1-go)
--  A fork of the official golang sha3 package (https://github.com/obscuren/sha3) (Reason for using a sha3 fork is because the official sha3 has switched to FIPS-202 which Ethereum can't use because genesis addresses have been generated using an earlier version of sha3)
+-  A fork of the official golang sha3 package (https://github.com/obscuren/sha3) (Reason for using a sha3 fork is because the official sha3 has switched to FIPS-202 which Expanse can't use because genesis addresses have been generated using an earlier version of sha3)
 -  Official ripemd package (code.google.com/p/go.crypto/ripemd160)